IAIS4EP/fiware/ge/ge_object_storage/README.md

 #### Preparation

 - pull this repository
-- adjust configuration of the demo client in sample/fiwareImageStorage.php with the hostname (not localhost) and optionally the API port (we used 9099) as it is quite rare.
+- adjust configuration of the demo client in `sample/fiwareImageStorage.php` with the hostname (NOT localhost!) and optionally the API port (we used 9099) as it is quite rare.
 Please note that the demo assumes that the Object Storage uses a storage called "testcontainer" (which will be created during the test execution).

 deploy the API container: